 Oil spill workerOil Spill Catastrophe

-On April 20, 2010, a blowout, two explosions and a fire on the mobile offshore drilling unit DEEPWATER HORIZON occurred as the vessel was preparing to temporarily abandon the Macondo well, an exploratory well drilled in Block 252, Mississippi Canyon, on the Outer Continental Shelf, approximately 50 miles south of Louisiana.
+On April 20, 2010, a blowout, two explosions, and a fire on the mobile offshore drilling unit DEEPWATER HORIZON occurred as the vessel was preparing to temporarily abandon the Macondo well, an exploratory well drilled in Block 252, Mississippi Canyon, on the Outer Continental Shelf, approximately 50 miles south of Louisiana.
 The catastrophe took the lives of eleven men and injured many others.
 On April 22, after burning for two days, the rig sank into the Gulf of Mexico.
-For the next 87 days, oil continuously discharged into the Gulf before the well could be capped, on July 15, 2010.
-After the spill, the court overseeing the Deepwater Horizon litigation selected HKGC partner, Steve Herman, as Co-Lead Counsel for the plaintiffs.
-Steve is leading the charge to hold BP accountable for its gross failures that led to this tragic offshore maritime accident.
+For the next 87 days, oil continuously discharged into the Gulf before the well could be capped on July 15, 2010.
+Our firm was trusted with a leadership role in this historic fight to hold BP accountable for its gross negligence, which claimed eleven lives and devastated countless others.
+HKGC partner Soren Gisleson helped guide the litigation from the beginning, taking on critical responsibilities that shaped the outcome—ranging from depositions and expert preparation to drafting key pleadings and advancing settlement efforts.
 Shortly before the February 27, 2012 trial, an agreement was announced between the Plaintiffs and BP.
 Ultimately, two formal proposed Class Action Settlements were filed and preliminarily approved.
-Claimants can now bring their claims to the Court-Supervised Settlement Program for resolution.
-The Economic and Medical Settlements resolve certain economic losses, property damage, and medical claims related to the BP Oil Spill and rig explosion:
+Claimants brought their claims to the Court-Supervised Settlement Program for resolution.
+The Economic and Medical Settlements resolved certain economic losses, property damage, and medical claims related to the BP Oil Spill and rig explosion:

 • Seafood Compensation